 Thank you for your feedback, Savannah.
 We are so happy for you and your success on the GRE!
 Thanks for sharing that the tutor was so helpful and motivating for you during your test preparation.
 We wish you continued success in grad school.
 Let us know if we can support you in your coursework.

-We are disappointed to learn you were not happy with our services.
-A member of our Client Experience Team will review your account and get in contact with you.
-Thank you for your feedback.
+Grace, We are disappointed that you did not have a positive experience with our company.
+Your review suggests that you did not receive our best efforts, and we take that seriously.
+A member of our Customer Experience team will review your account and be in contact with you.
+We appreciate your feedback.